JamesByers/g_load_clean_and_analyse_data_with_Excel/B2_L2-Clean_the_data.md

 ### Clean the data to improve the analysis

 #### Code along - Fix numbers, dates and text - **15 min**
+* Remove duplicate rows
+* Converge to one date format
+* Convert numners to integers, floats and text

 #### Exercise - Correct data issues in several columns - **15 min**